gregfullard/100-days-of-code/log.md

 **Links:**

-### Day R2D15: 2020-09-23
+### Day R2D16: 2020-09-23
-R2D16 #100DaysOfCode - Added company account profile page as well as user profile page
+R2D16 #100DaysOfCode - Added company account profile page.
+Also added user profile page and modal for changing basic user details.
+Was really focusing on data strcuture and redux flow, so styling still needs to be reworked.

 **Thoughts:**